Thrombocytopenia

 Introduction

-Thrombocytopenia is a condition characterized by an abnormally low level of platelets in the blood.
+Thrombocytopenia is a condition characterized by an abnormally low platelets in the blood.
 In medical terms, a platelet count that falls below 150,000 platelets per microliter is generally considered thrombocytopenia.

 The physiological role of platelets